-The holidays are approaching and the country’s roads are expected to be busier at this time.
-This means motorists need to be extra vigilant and cautious when driving.
-The increase in traffic also unfortunately increases the potential risks of crashes.
+The holidays are approaching, and the country's roads are expected to get busier.
+Motorists need to be extra vigilant and cautious when driving during the holidays because the increase in traffic also, unfortunately, increases the potential risks of crashes.

 Obey the rules of the road

-This is certainly the most important initial step to follow.
-If this is adhered to, it will greatly reduce the number of motor vehicle crashes on our roads.
+The most important rule to follow.
+If everyone obeys the laws, it will significantly reduce the number of motor vehicle crashes on our roads.

-- Keeping a safe following distance from the motor vehicle ahead is a common concept, but not everyone follows it.
-This sound advice can help prevent crashes in emergency situations, for example, emergency braking or avoiding obstructions.
+- Keep a safe following distance from the vehicle ahead of you.
+Even though this is a common rule, not everyone follows it.
+Adhering to this can help prevent crashes in emergencies; for example, emergency braking or avoiding obstructions.
 Failing to keep a safe following distance from the motor vehicle ahead of you can cause a high risk of debris and road stones shooting up from that motor vehicle into your windscreen.
-So obeying the rules of the road is not only beneficial to everyone’s lives but may also save you further financial expenses.

-- Ensure you keep your vehicle as close to the left hand side of the road as possible.
+- Keep your vehicle as close to the left-hand side of the road as possible.

-- Never leave your motor vehicle unattended while the engine is running.
+- Never leave your vehicle unattended while the engine is running.